NethServer/ns8-mail/postfix/README.md

 - `relayrules` Relay host configuration matching a sender or a destination pattern.
 Implementation of sender/recipient based relay rules.
-  Default/fallback "relayhost" (smarthost) is implemented as a wildcard rule.
+  Default/fallback "relayhost" (smarthost) is configured with "default_transport" to support SMTPS too.